playingball9000/interactiveFiction/README.md

 7. Save
 8. Load
 9. Movement
+10. Open / Close
+11. Put

 ### Inventory
-1. Anything that can be placed in the inventory needs to extend IItem
+1. Anything that can be placed in the inventory needs to implement IItem
+2. Mostly I use ItemBase for items.

+### Containers
+1. Stuff that holds stuff, has a list of IItems in it.
+2. Anything that can be a container needs to extend ContainerBase.
+3. You can put containers in Inventory, but can toggle with isGettable

 ### Examine
-1. Anything examinable needs to extend IExaminable
+1. Anything examinable needs to implement IExaminable

 ## Dialogue
 Located in Resources/Dialogue (file must match name of dialogueFile field in NPC)